ohiofi/code-u-level-2/README.md

-Vocab

-LLM
-: Large Language Model,
-AGI
-: Artificial General Intelligence,
-Classification
-:
-OCR
-: Optical Character Recognition, a technology used to extract text from images or screenshots GPT
-: Generative Pre-trained Transformer, a type of neural net model used by some chatbots.
-Also General Purpose Technology, a hypothetical machine that can do everything.
-FOMO
-: Fear of missing out, anxiety that you might be excluded from beneficial events or experiences p(doom)
-: probability of doom, a percentage that expresses someone’s personal outlook of the probability of AI dystopia supervised learning
-: a strategy in which an algorithm is fed data with input and output labels.
-Also known as a pre-trained model unsupervised learning
-: a strategy
-perceptron
-: a mathematical function that independently would be considered a single-layer neural net.
-Typically connected in a multi-layer network with each given a weight
-ELIZA
-:
-MIT
-:
-Agency
-: freedom of choice
-corpus
-:
-enshittification
-:
-SEO
-: Search Engine Optimization
-crowdwork
-: low-paid workers filtering, labeling, or correcting content often in ways that are unseen and unattributed for end users outsourcing
-:

 1713: In the book "Ars Conjectandi" Jacob Bernoulli presents the weak Law of Large Numbers.
 If you keep flipping an unbiased coin, the proportion of heads-to-tail will start out uneven, but will approach 50-50 as the number of flips approaches infinity.